 Jenny Drai's Statement of Purpose

 As an editor, I begin by trusting the writing.
-I view each poem or manuscript as a world-building exercise in and of itself.
-When consulting on your manuscript, I’ll step into the world you’ve created and work within the given parameters to strengthen the building blocks of that world, from the ground level up.
-When necessary, I’ll gently encourage you to broaden the horizons of this world and I’ll offer concrete advice on how to accomplish this.
+In my view, writers build worlds within each poem or manuscript.
+When consulting on your manuscript, I’ll step into the world you’ve created, working within the given parameters to strengthen the building blocks, from the ground level up.
+When necessary, I’ll encourage you to broaden the horizons of the world you’ve built and will offer concrete advice on how to accomplish this.

-Some questions I’ll ask as I consult on your manuscript:
+Some questions I’ll ask while consulting on your manuscript:

-How well are line breaks working in individual poems, or in the case of prose poetry, is there enough tension in the language to create energy as one sentence flows into another?
+· How well are line breaks working in individual poems, or in the case of prose poetry, is there enough tension in the language to create energy as one sentence flows into the next?

-How does form help to create meaning in the individual poems and within the overall scope of the manuscript?
+· How does form help to create meaning in both individual poems and within the manuscript as a whole?
 Are there instances when slight alterations in form might serve to clarify what the poem is trying to say?